Apostille/Authentication services available by appointment on Tuesdays and Fridays starting August 5.

 Q: What if I have 3 positions on the ballot, 3 candidates, and a bond election?
 Can I cancel everything but the bond election, since we know who will win the candidate races?

 A: Yes.
 Special elections (such as measure or proposition elections, or special elections to fill unexpired terms) are considered separate elections.
 This means that if you have unopposed candidates in all races, you must cancel that portion of the election, even though there is a bond (or other proposition) election remaining on the ballot.
 Again, the uncontested candidates’ names will appear on the ballot under the category “Unopposed Candidates Declared Elected.”
 The canvass is conducted as normal.
-However if you have one opposed at-large race for Place 1 (for example) then you cannot cancel the other full by-place terms.
+However, if you have one opposed at-large race for Place 1 (for example) then you cannot cancel the other full by-place terms.

-How To Cancel:
+How to Cancel:

 Q: Do we have to cancel our election at an open meeting of the governing body?

-NEW LAW: Although cancellation is not automatic in the sense that you must have your governing body meet in an open meeting, effective December 2, 2021, if a proper certification of unopposed status is presented by the filing authority to the governing body, the governing body must cancel the election.
-(Senate Bill 1, Second Called Session, 2021).
+A: Yes.
+Cancelling an election is NOT automatic.
+After the certificate of unopposed status is completed and delivered, the governing body must meet and vote to cancel the election and certify the unopposed candidates “elected.”
+Although cancellation is not automatic in the sense that you must have your governing body meet in an open meeting, if a proper certification of unopposed status is presented by the filing authority to the governing body, the governing body must cancel the election.
+(Sec.
+2.081(b)).

 It is imperative that the rules outlined above must be followed.
 The governing body must have authority to cancel the election.
 To recap, if there is an opposed at-large race within a general election or within a special election, you cannot cancel the election.

 A: Yes, but be careful not to phrase the agenda in a way that would mislead candidates into thinking the deadline is already over.
-With that in mind, our office recommends stating that if no candidate files by the filing deadline,including the filing deadline for write-in candidates,then the governing body will decide whether to cancel the election, or similar language.
+With that in mind, our office recommends stating that if no candidate files by the filing deadline, including the filing deadline for write-in candidates, then the governing body will decide whether to cancel the election, or similar language.
 Since this notice affects information about the elections process, the notice must be bilingual.
 Ch.
 272, Election Code.

 Q: What is the earliest date we can hold the open meeting to cancel the election?